Your organic garden in March

 - Hang sticky traps to catch flying pests such as whitefly and sciarid fly.
 Temperatures are too still too low for biological control, so traps will keep pest levels down until predators can be introduced.
 Squash or rub off aphid colonies as they arrive.

 - Feed your organic lawn if it grew poorly last year.
-Try the Chase lawn fertiliser - Spring treatment from The Organic Gardening Catalogue.
-It has N; 9%, P; 3%, K: 3% and is an ideal organic spring feed for your lawn.
+Try organic lawn feed from The Organic Gardening Catalogue

 - Alternatively, scatter sieved garden compost over the lawn, and brush or rake in.